QUICK MENU

 The text for this month is Isaiah 62:10-11 (NLT), “Go out through the gates!
 Prepare the highway for my people to return!
 Smooth out the road; pull out the boulders; raise a flag for all the nations to see.
 The LORD has sent this message to every land: ‘Tell the people of Israel, ‘Look, your Saviour is coming.
 See, he brings his reward with him as he comes.’’
 They will be called ‘The Holy People’ and ‘The People Redeemed by the LORD.’
 And Jerusalem will be known as ‘The Desirable Place’ and ‘The City No Longer Forsaken’.”

 I am no supersessionist.
 I don’t believe that Gentile followers of Jesus the Messiah have superseded Israel or the covenant that God established through Abraham and directed through the Mosaic law.
 The people for whom Abraham, Isaac, and Jacob are their ancestors have their own responsibilities and privileges.
 All of which are fulfilled in Jesus, whom they must recognise as their Messiah in order to find satisfaction for their millennia of yearning.
 As I noted in my recent blog post, we Gentiles are settlers to a well-established faith, the Jews (the blood line of Israel) are indigenous.
 We are grafted into their story.
 By Jesus’ blood, which has become our blood by faith, securing our inheritance.
 We are grafted, whangai, adopted, into that story.
 And the story of every ethnicity in Christ now interweaves with the biblical narrative, past, present, and future.
 It is the massive tree containing birds of every kind that began as a small seed.
-It is the increasingly large river that holds fish of every kid.
+It is the increasingly large river that holds fish of every kind.
 It is the city of New Jerusalem that attracts and welcomes the nations.
 It is the New Creation.

 Each and all of the metaphors used in Scripture to describe New Creation are bounded.
 There is a border between what it is and what it is not.
 There is no escaping this.
 We cannot theologically or conceptually wish it away.
 Entrance to New Creation requires a valid visa in one’s passport of life to allow entry.
 Western liberal Christians who argue for open inclusivism would prefer this not be the case.
 For it not to be necessary, they need to disassociate themselves from the authority of Scripture.
 They make compelling arguments that seek to relegate the Judeo-Christian texts to a level of helpful historic anecdote that one can take or leave.
 But without the canon that has been collected by wise teachers of earliest Christianity and passed down to us by wise translators today, our faith is unmoored.
 We remain “immature like children… tossed and blown about by every wind of new teaching… influenced when people try to trick us with lies so clever they sound like the truth” (Ephesians 4:14).
 Jesus becomes whoever we want Him to be.
 We might suppose we can create a Jesus from cherry-picked verses, but the result is about as substantial as cotton wool—it feels wonderful but doesn’t protect us from reality.